-Driving Lessons
+Driving lessons

 Learning to drive is expensive.
-We can help pay for this, we can offer and support you if the need to drive is linked to you being able to secure education, training, or employment (either related to a course of study/training, or if the offer of employment depends on you being able to drive).
-As part of your pathway plan will pay for you to:
+We can help pay for this.
+We can offer and support you if the need to drive is linked to you being able to secure, your main employment (e.g., related to employment that depends on you being able to drive).
+As part of your pathway plan we will pay for you to:

+- take 5 driving lessons (the 6th to 11th lessons)

 - the cost of your provisional licence

-- One a Theory and one Driving Test
+- One Theory and one Driving Test

 - Help you find an instructor

-To secure this support, we need to see that you are committed to learning to drive and show that you have a confirmed training or job offer (a letter or other form of documentation).
-You will need to pay for the first 5 lessons, and we will pay for the next 5.
-Your personal Advisor will book the latter 5 lessons (payment for these will be directly to the driving school/company).
+To secure this support, we need to see that you are committed to obtaining a driving job You will need to pay for the first 5 lessons, and we will pay for the next 5.
+Your Personal Advisor will book the latter 5 lessons (payment for these will be directly to the driving school/company).